johnfmorton/docker-tree-cli/README.md

 directory: 1 file: 11
 ```

-### Why does is say app as the root?
+### Why does is say "app" as the root?

 Since this runs `tree-cli` within a container and not your actual filesystem, the root directory from within the container, `app`, is shown as your root directory name.

-## Addition usage reproduced from the Github repo for Tree
+## Addition usage

+See [Tree CLI](https://github.com/MrRaindrop/tree-cli) for the full documentation.
+Here are some commands to get you started, reproduced from the full documenation.
 ### use --help to list help info.

 ```